HuizeMao/tik_tak_tok-react_dev/README.md

-# tik_tak_tok-react_dev
-Web app where users could play tik tak tok with time travelling.
-Implemented in React.

-customize:
-1. run `npm build`
-2. run `npm start`
+# Steps to run the program
+1. If not already, install the dependencies with `npm install`
+2. Run `npm start` to start a local server and follow the prompts to view the code running in a browser